appzer/ispyconnect-pushsafer/README.md

 9. iSpy provide 3 variables to merge {ID}, {NAME}, {MSG}
 10. these vars you can use in the pushsafer parameter title or message

-## Do not use any of these iSpy variables in a pushsafer parameter m=message alone, because when a var has a empty string and a message m transfered empty to pushsafer, the push-notification can not send out
+## Do not use any of these iSpy variables in the pushsafer parameter m=message alone, because when a var has a empty string and a message m transfered empty to pushsafer, the push-notification can not send out

 ## Example URLs